tanujveera/ReactJS-Learning/Day8/Readme.md

 We don't have to use `setState({})` method every time for each state variable. we can populate all those in a single `setState({})` method.

 About component is parent component, UserClass component is child class based component.
-When parent component renders, it finds the child component and it loads it as will.
+When parent component renders, it finds the child component and it loads it as well.
 Here in child component, a new `instance` is created and `constructor` is called, then `render()` is called.

 Just like `render()` method, there are many lifecycle functions.